10 Ways To Use Bespoke Wall Art In Schools

 Including way-finding information designed into the graphics can further support pupils and visitors to quickly and efficiently get where they need to be.

 6. To promote your vision and values

 Celebrate your school and everything that you stand for through visual boards that communicate your values and vision.
-Values boards are a great way to illustrate the meaning of your vision to your pupils and raise the profile of how you aim to help children to learn, grow and develop.
+Values based Wall Art is a great way to illustrate the meaning of your vision to your pupils and raise the profile of how you aim to help children to learn, grow and develop.

 8. To communicate your brand identity